WilliamLin1004/Mining_DecisionTree_1/README.md

 # DecisionTree_1
-Second assignment for data mining related class.
-Decision Tree applied on contact lens dataset and glass dataset
+This is the second assignment for a data mining related course.